 Tzatziki

 Made with thick Greek yogurt, grated cucumbers, garlic, and fresh dill, tzatziki is a cooling and tangy dip.
-It pairs well with grilled meats, and pita bread, or can be enjoyed as a refreshing side dish on its own.
+It pairs well with grilled meats, and pita bread, or can be enjoyed as a refreshing side dish.

 Spanakopita

-This popular Greek pie features layers of flaky phyllo dough filled with a mixture of spinach, feta cheese, onions, and herbs.
-It can be served as an appetizer, a side dish, or a light meal with a side of Greek salad.
+This popular Greek pie features layers of flaky phyllo dough filled with spinach, feta cheese, onions, and tons of herbs.
+It can be served as an appetizer, a side dish, or a light meal with a side of salad.

 Greek stuffed vegetables – Gemista